 Slaves today are trafficked, just as they were on the transatlantic slave ships 220 years ago.
 Human traffickers offer people a way out of poverty and promise a job, a house, food and money that is often withheld.

 Slaves today are born into slavery.
 In Mauritania, if your mother is a slave owner, you are also a slave from the moment you are born.
-10% to 20% of Mauritania’s population are slaves and since slavery became a crime there in 2007, only one slave owner has been convicted.
+10% to 20% of Mauritania’s population are slaves and since slavery became a crime there in 2007, since then only 40 slave owners have been convicted!
+This 10-20% figure has not changed today.

 Slaves today may be forced into prostitution, marriage, to become a maid, to work on a fishing boat, at your local car wash, a construction worker, a warehouse, factory or store employee.
 Slaves outside the UK are threatened, forced or coerced to produce our clothes, electronics and food.